 How to Replace a Watch Crystal in 5 Easy Steps

-One of the advantages of acrylic crystals is that you can easily polish away scratches to make the crystal look like new again.
+One of the advantages of acrylic crystals is that you can easily polish away scratches to make the crystal look new again.
 This is especially useful if your watch has the original signed crystal or a crystal that’s not easily available anymore.

 It’s better to use the original parts if possible.
 However, sometimes the damage is just too severe.
 If the crystal is cracked or chipped, there’s no other solution than to fit a new one.